 I am a PhD Student in Political Theory in the Department of Government at Cornell University.
-My research explores the role of perception in shaping political worldviews and disagreement.
-My dissertation focuses on the Hong Kong diaspora in the US, and explores the meaning-making endeavors and cultural ways of seeing that underpin individuals' construction and transformation of political worldviews.
+My research explores the concepts of home and democratic imaginary in and beyond the context of migration.
+My dissertation focuses on the Hong Kong diaspora in the US, and explores how people’s embodied experience is constitutive of the ways they practice and imagine politics.

-To date, my work has been generously supported by the Mario Einaudi Center for International Studies and the Cornell Graduate School.
+To date, my work has been supported by the Mario Einaudi Center for International Studies, the PRICE initiative, and the Cornell Graduate School.

 Prior to my PhD studies at Cornell, I worked in museum education at the M+ Museum of Visual Culture and Tai Kwun Centre for Heritage and Art in Hong Kong, specializing in exhibition interpretation and public programming for adult, family, and school audiences.
 I hold a MA in Philosophy from The New School for Social Research, and a BA in Studio Art and Philosophy from Carleton College.